5 from 22 votes

 Will this glaze harden?

 Yes!
-It won’t be quite as hard royal icing would be, but it will be firm enough to stack.
+It won’t be quite as hard as my royal icing recipe would be, but it will be firm enough to stack.

 Are these crispy or soft spice cookies?